-The goal of this project, to design and develop a water center for the Rio Grande Basin as a program of the Salazar Rio Grande del Norte Center (Salazar Center), at Adams State University, is directly in line with the education and outreach objectives of the Colorado Water Plan outlined in Chapter 9.5.
+The goal of this project, to design and develop a university-based water center as a program of the Salazar Rio Grande del Norte Center (Salazar Center), at Adams State University, is directly in line with the education and outreach objectives of the Colorado Water Plan outlined in Chapter 9.5.
 As stated in the plan on page 9-56: "Universities: Several institutions of higher education are actively involved in water supply planning, research, dialogue, and education."

-With the many water challenges facing the Rio Grande Basin in the time ahead, there is interest and support both within Adams State University and the community, for engaging students, faculty and the greater community in water issues.
+With the many water challenges facing the Rio Grande Basin in the time ahead, there is need, interest and support both within Adams State University and the community, for engaging students, faculty and where appropriate, in partnership with the Rio Grande Basin Roundtable and others, across the greater community in water issues.
 The Salazar Center is the ideal base within ASU for this effort, with the Director's long-standing engagement in water.
 She has served on the Rio Grande Basin Roundtable since its inception (as the Environmental Representative, a member of the Executive Committee, a member of the Education Committee, as well as past Secretary and past Vice Chair) to direct involvement in SLV conservation work that has been vital to helping secure water within the Basin.